msillano/tuyaDAEMON/README.md

   _Last [version 2.2.1](https://github.com/msillano/tuyaDAEMON/tree/main/tuyaDAEMON)_

  ---------------
+This project is a work-in-progress: it is provided "as is", without warranties of any kind, implicit or explicit.<br>
+English is not my first language.
+I apologize for any mistakes.

  ### Acknowledgment
  _A heartfelt thanks to all the people who contributed with observations and advice._

- English is not my first language.
-I apologize for any mistakes.